Seizure/MonitorBoss/README.md

 * Python version ???

 ## Usage
+For help with setting up MonitorBoss on the command line, see [INSTALL.md](INSTALL.md).

-For help with running MonitorBoss in the command line, see [USAGE.md](USAGE.md)
+For help with running MonitorBoss on the command line, see [USAGE.md](USAGE.md).

 ## Authors
 * [@Rangi42](https://github.com/Rangi42)